Christ Church, Trinity

 Some of the clergy

-Thank you to Martin Roberts for the information about Mr Stokoe, who was aparantly also Cub Master.
+Thank you to Martin Roberts for the information about Mr Stokoe, who was apparently also Cub Master.

-This building was apparently constructed as a private chapel, but later opened up for public worship.
+This building is reported to have been constructed as a private chapel, but later opened up for public worship.